 Last Updated: May 12, 2017

 The ITA provides practical information to help businesses select markets and products.
 The Market Access and Compliance unit works with foreign governments to make sure the U.S. is getting the benefits due under its trade agreements.
 The Trade Compliance Center takes complaints from U.S. businesses, and monitors, investigates and evaluates foreign government compliance with the trade agreements.
 The Import Administration defends U.S. businesses against foreign dumping and subsidies and administers the Foreign Trade Zones.
 The ITA website has news, press releases, laws, administrative materials, E-Forms, background information, TradeStats Express, and more.

 The ITC (formerly the U.S. Tariff Commission) is an independent, non-partisan, quasi-judicial federal agency that administers U.S. trade remedy laws, provides analysis and information to the President, the USTR and the Congress, and maintains the Harmonized Tariff Schedule of the United States.
 The website also has ITC investigative and fact-finding reports.
 The Information Center has online filings, notices, and the Interactive Tariff and Trade Data Webwhich provides free international trade statistics and U.S. tariff data.

 - Dept. of Commerce

 With broader jurisdiction and powers than its predecessor the U.S. Customs Court, the Court of International Trade has exclusive jurisdiction to decide any civil action against the U.S., its officers or its agencies arising out of any law pertaining to international trade and certain civil actions under laws on import transactions.
 The website includes information for attorneys, rules, forms, and slip opinions since 1999.

 In 1982, Congress merged the U.S. Court of Customs and Patent Appeals and the U.S. Court of Claims to form the U.S. Court of Appeals for the Federal Circuit.
 The jurisdiction of the Court includes appeals from final decisions of the Court of International Trade and appeals from final determinations of the International Trade Commission on unfair practices in import trade.
-The website of the Court has rules, forms, calendar and docket information, and opinions and orders (which are posted for at least 90 days).
+The website of the Court has rules, forms, calendar and docket information, and opinions and orders.